 What I immediately thought was, Wow, kids today have never seen skinheads before.

 Back in the late 80s I worked at a school for kids with behavioral issues.
-Many of the white kids–kids about the same age as these teenagers–passed in and out of various groups–punks, hardcores, straight edges, neo-Nazi skinheads, anti-neo-Nazi skinheads, and others–with different names, identities, politics, and music.
-I read on fringe and extremist movements while studying Sociology in college.
+Many of the white kids–kids about the same age as these three teenagers–passed in and out of various groups–punks, hardcores, straight edges, neo-Nazi skinheads, anti-neo-Nazi skinheads, and others–with different names, identities, politics, and music.
+I read on fringe and extremist movements while studying Sociology in college and as a history-buff knew something of the violent movements in the post-Civil War South.
 I also lived a couple years in Europe–as a student in Greece and an English teacher in the Czech Republic–and I came across skinheads and fascists in both.
 I’d seen a KKK march in Asheville, NC in 1997.

 So having seen all that and known all that, a protest in a park on a Saturday in May didn’t surprise me.
 What did surprise me was that they proved organized enough to come back.
-First that night for their first tiki torch rally at nearby Lee Park.
+That hasn’t happened for a long time.
+First that night they gathered for their first tiki torch rally at nearby Lee Park.
 A short clip of them standing with their torches beneath the statue of Robert E. Lee made newscasts around the world.
 There was a counter-protest the next night that I attended.
-It was much larger that the tiki torch rally but didn’t get as much TV coverage (Perhaps partly because the organizers covered the Lee statue with a banner prominently included the word ‘Fuck’ which made TV stations unlikely to broadcast images of it for any length of time.)
+It was much larger that the tiki torch rally but didn’t get as much TV coverage (Perhaps partly because the organizers covered the Lee statue with a banner prominently included the word ‘Fuck’ which meant FCC regulations prevented TV stations from broadcasting images of it for more than a couple seconds.)
 Then a North Carolina Klan chapter came in July.
 Then the Alt-Right were back in August for a Friday night tiki torch march across the UVa grounds.
 They surrounded and attacked counterprotestors at the base of a statue of Thomas Jefferson.
 Then, of course, came Saturday, August 12th.

 For weeks and months after that people came to Charlottesville to report what-it-all-means stories or write who-am-us-anyway think pieces.
 Earnest young men in imitation army gear would come from far away to march through our downtown in hopes of protecting us from the dreaded ‘antifa’.
 Joe Biden launched his presidential campaign by referencing Charlottesville, though he had little to say other than This is not who we are.
 He was certainly wrong about that.